Lucy Marks: Life

-Marks was owned by the Marks family, a white Jewish family in Philadelphia.
-She adopted the family name of the people who enslaved her.
-During the 1790s, Marks adopted Judaism and attended Congregation Mikveh Israel in Philadelphia.
+Lucy was enslaved by and lived with the Marks family, an Ashkenazi Jewish family in Philadelphia, whose surname she adopted.
+She worked for the family as a cook.
+During the 1790s, Marks practiced Judaism and attended Congregation Mikveh Israel in Philadelphia.

-Lucy Marks was owned by and lived with the Marks family, a white Jewish family in Philadelphia.
-It is unknown whether or not Marks had been a slave of Rachel Marks or whether she was descended from Black Caribbean Jews, but it is believed that she was not born Jewish.
+It is unknown whether Rachel Marks enslaved Marks or she descended from Black Caribbean Jews, but it is believed that she was not born Jewish.
 Unlike many white synagogues in the Caribbean and elsewhere, Congregation Mikveh Israel did not have anti-Black constitutional provisions and was more accepting of Jews of color and converts of color.

-Marks took the surname of her owners, which was common practice under slavery during the era.
 Lucy observed the traditions of Judaism and was a member of Congregation Mikveh Israel in the 1790s.
 She was a "devout observer of the precepts of Judaism" and sat in the women's section of Mikveh Israel during services.
 Marks lived until old age.
 Upon her death in 1838, the family applied for the customary burial in the Mikveh Israel Cemetery.
-While Black people owned by white Jewish slave owners were often encouraged to follow the practice of Judaism, they were also often denied burial in Jewish cemeteries.
+While Black people who were enslaved and or worked for Jews were often encouraged to follow the practice of Judaism, they were also repeatedly denied burial in Jewish cemeteries.
+A number of synagogue members objected to the burial, "horrified" that a Black woman would be buried in the cemetery alongside members of the city's Jewish aristocracy.
 After a short delay and intense support from other members, Marks was buried in an unmarked grave next to the grave of Haym Salomon.
 Marks still rests in the cemetery today.

+An April 6, 1778 letter written to Marks by an elderly slave is preserved at the Manuscripts Division of the Special Collections Department of the University of Virginia Library in Charlottesville.